Kathy Maister's Start Cooking

 Are You Afraid of Tofu?

-posted in Vegetarian by Lisa Freeman
+posted in Vegetarian by Kathy Maister

 tofu chocolate pie

-Tofu sucks up the flavor of a marinade, sauce or seasonings and infuses it directly into your meal.
-Best of all, you can eat it raw, which makes it a fantastic addition to salads.
-Or it can be cooked.
+The key thing to remember is that tofu is tasteless until it absorbs the flavor of a sauce or seasonings or marinade (or even chocolate!).
+Best of all, you can eat it raw, which makes it a fantastic addition to salads or smoothies.
+Or it can be cooked, but even extra firm tofu doesn’t hold up well to long-term heat.

 Tofu isn't just a food chameleon; it's also healthy for you.